 This in-depth analysis of the development, characteristics, and significance of money and capital markets explores how the markets interrelate, interact, and impact the financing/investment decisions that are the basis of finance.
-Prerequisite: FINA 3313.
+Prerequisite: FINA 3315 (with a grade of C or better).

-FINA 4315.
-ADVANCED BUSINESS FINANCIAL ANALYSIS.
-3 Hours.
+FINA 4315, ADVANCED BUSINESS FINANCIAL ANALYSIS, 3 Hours.